Gwenbleidd32/ckad-labs/README.md

 ### CKAD Challenge Question

-The board of team Neptune decided to take over control of one e-commerce webserver from the default namespace.
+The board of team Neptune decided to take over control of a server running in the `default` namespace.

 The admin who once setup this webserver is not part of the organization any longer.
 All the information you could get was that the application contains a system called `parser`.